code-baa/nullnxte-digital-garden/src/site/notes/Projects/Hobbies/Gamedev/Digital Garden/devlogs/finishing things.md

 ---
 It turns out that making games isn't the only hard part; finishing projects is just as important, and just as difficult.
 <div style="height: 50px;"></div>
 If last devlog was any indication: I am not good at finishing projects.
-Perhaps it's my ADHD or just the dopamine rush of a clean slate and nothing weighing you down as I tread new ground.
+Perhaps it's my ADHD or just the dopamine rush of a clean slate and nothing weighing me down as I tread new ground.
 Either way, it's not something that comes easy for me when making games.

 I started really focusing on games in February of last year, 2024.
 That's almost two years ago as of this writing.
 I have (on a quick mental tally that may or not be accurate) had 8 false start projects since then -- ***and only one single game jam release (with only 3 levels).***